ethanhs/pyhooked/readme.md

 ####The Future -
 Here are a few things that I will be adding (subject to change without notice):
+* add support for args for called functions
 * get mouse inputs
 * PyPy, Jython support
 * Threads?